 THE POSITION OF YOUR HANDS WHILE YOU SLEEP

-A common cause of hand numbness while you sleep is related to curling your hands up, almost like a fetal position.
+A common cause of hand numbness, while you sleep, is related to curling your hands up, almost like a fetal position.
 Another cause is sleeping on your arm.
 This can cause compression of the nerve or blood vessels leading to hand numbness.
 The two major nerves in the hand are the median and the ulnar nerve.
-Both nerves can be affected with hand positioning.
-Compression of the median nerve at he wrist is commonly known as carpal tunnel syndrome.
+Both nerves can be affected by hand positioning.
+Compression of the median nerve at the wrist is commonly known as carpal tunnel syndrome.
 Hitting your elbow or funny bone results in ulnar nerve pain.

 BODY WEIGHT COMPRESSING NERVE OR BLOOD FLOW

 There are three main nerves crossing the wrist.
-The most common problem is when the median nerve is compressed in between the upper tendons, and lower carpal bones forming the carpal tunnel.
+The most common occurs when the median nerve is compressed in between the upper tendons, and lower carpal bones forming the carpal tunnel.
 It most often causes numbness in the first three fingers.
-It is common in some occupations due to overuse such as typists or computer workers.
-It may be made worse or present as hand numbness while you sleep.
+It is common in some occupations due to overuse such as typists or computer workers and can become present as hand numbness while you sleep.
 A careful history, physical examination including evaluating the neck is important.
-Sometimes a pinched nerve is the problem.
-This is often referred to as double crush syndrome.
 Additional testing such as x-rays, MRI or nerve tests may be needed.
-Conservative treatment such as rest from repetitive activity of the hands, medications and simple wrist splints that may be worn at night, all may help alleviate the troublesome hand numbness while you sleep.
+Conservative treatment such as rest from the repetitive activity of the hands, medications and wrist splints can all help alleviate hand numbness while you sleep.
 Though there are many potential causes for hand numbness while you sleep, it is generally easy for an expert in the field to diagnose.